 PSHE is central to the school’s overall values and aims.
-In High School we follow a 5 year programme of study and dedicate a session each week to PSHE, Citizenship and Coaching.
+In High School we follow a five year programme of study and dedicate sessions that address PSHE, Citizenship and Coaching.
 Our weekly assemblies also support the teaching of all aspects of PSHE.
 We celebrate pupil achievement and success through Star of the Week and Good Citizen Award.

 PSHE in High School is delivered through Carousel - Investors in Pupils, Careers, Sex and Relationship Education, Drugs Education, Emotional Health and Wellbeing, Diversity and Multicultural Studies.
-Leeds health and wellbeing children’s services have supported the delivery of SRE in KS3 and KS4 and Platform (Drugs service for young people in Leeds) have also supported the delivery of our Drugs Education Curriculum.
+Leeds Health and Wellbeing Children’s Services have supported the delivery of RSE in KS3 and KS4 and Platform (Drugs service for young people in Leeds) have also supported the delivery of our Drugs Education Curriculum.

-National curriculum P.E is delivered to all pupils in KS3 and KS4, assessments are carried out on a half termly basis.
+National Curriculum Physical Education (PE) is delivered to all pupils in KS3 and KS4, assessments are carried out on a half termly basis.
 A wide range of activities are on offer for pupils to participate in including:

 - Parachute games and sensory based activities